crazytruth/iniesta/docs/source/iniesta/getting_started.rst

 #.
 Confirm you have your subscriptions registered for your topic and queue.

 #.
-Confirm you have the necessary permissions for your Queue so that the topic can send messages to the queue.
+Confirm you have the necessary permissions for your queue so that the topic can send messages to the queue.

 .. note::